B U R E A U O F P U B L I C S E C R E T S

 Of course, concentration on nuance, on refined sensibility and quietness has its dangers, too.
 Our art, even at its greatest, may get lost in noise — think of Michelangelo’s Last Judgment.
 Japanese art, and especially Japanese poetry, can dribble away in sentimentality and finicking.

-I think this is why the currently popular American imitations of Japanese haiku — the 17 syllable little poems that are epigrams of the sensibility — almost always never come off.
+I think this is why the currently popular American imitations of Japanese haiku — the 17 syllable little poems that are epigrams of the sensibility — almost never come off.
 American poetic imitators of the Japanese miss the deep foundations of the culture — all too seldom they do not come over at all in translation — and seize on the superficial sentiment.

 At its best, Japanese poetry makes a perfect introduction to the understanding of Japanese painting.
 Since my one venture into verse translation in this column provoked a rash of pleased fan letters, once again I’ll leave you with some little poems to bear in mind when you look at the pictures.
 They are all from the classic period of Japanese verse, in the “long” form — of only 31 syllables.